 Making Sense of Cents is a clever play on words that’s memorable and lets potential visitors know exactly what to expect.

-Plus, Michelle has been blogging for many years about her own personal journey of paying off debt, leaving her day job and reaching the seven-figure income mark from her blog.
+Plus, Michelle has been blogging for many years about her own personal journey of paying off debt, mastering financial topics like taxes for bloggers, leaving her day job and reaching the seven-figure income mark from her blog.
+Now much larger than just a personal blog, Michelle has a massive readership that tunes in for her advice, books, courses and more.

 3. The Penny Hoarder